hartenfels/dwm/README.md

 Pretend that your tags are workspaces like you're some pleb using Unity or something. `Ctrl-Alt-Up/Down` shows the previous/next workspace.
 `Ctrl-Alt-Left/Right` moves the current window too.

+Layouts and the stack factor or whatever you call it are remembered for every workspace.

 If you have multiple tags selected, the first one counts as your workspace.

+* window count

+Instead of showing fixed tags in the top bar, the current number of windows in that tag is shown instead.
+I find it useful to find where my windows are at, rather than having to scroll through every tag of every monitor looking for it.

 ## Requirements